ksandrmatveyev/aws_training/step2/README.md

 2. Install `isc-dhcp-server` (dhcp server) and `bind9` (dns server)
 3. Add files from needed folders (called as VMs) to each VM
 4. Restart VMs (better)
-5. Run `iptables.sh` on Gateway VM
+5. Run `sudo /bin/bash iptables.sh` on Gateway VM

 ### Explanation:
  - On App1: